-Life span averages around 4 years, although they can live
+Life span averages around 4 years, although they can live longer

 Blue tongued skinks are quite and gentle, and quite easily tamed and handled.
 It is reported that even wild blue tongued skinks will sometimes allow themselves to be picked up without a struggle.
 Popular as pets, blue tongued skinks or "skinks" are moderately sized lizards native to Australia.
 They live

 Bearded dragons are generally docile, and their aggressive displays are rarely seen in captivity.
 It is reported that even wild bearded dragons will sometimes allow themselves to be picked up without a struggle.
 Popular as pets, bearded dragons or "beardies" are moderately sized lizards native to Australia.

 "Southwest Vet is a wonderful place to take our animals.
 The front desk ladies are knowledgeable, patient, and compassionate.
 The vet techs are so wonderful with our animals.
 And Drs.
 Sargent and Rasmussen are just the tops!!
 The care our animals receive is extraordinary!!"